Select events listed roughly chronologically

 Wonderland Express at Botanic Garden

 Lincoln Park Zoo lights up more than a million bulbs for the holidays, featuring a light show synced with seasonal tunes on the South Lawn and arctic artists carving ice sculptures near the Wild Things.
-Santa will be at the Kovler Lion House through December 23, and One Warm Coat will be accepting outerwear throughout the zoo.
-Each night, the first 100 visitors at 5pm receive 3D glasses.
+Santa will be at the Kovler Lion House and they’ll be accepting outerwear donations throughout the zoo.
 Lincoln Park Zoo, 2001 N. Clark, (312)742-2000.
-November 26-December 13, Fri-Sun; Dec 17-January 2, nightly.
+Fridays, Saturdays and Sundays, November 25-December 11; nightly, Dec 16-January 1.
+5-9pm.
+Closed December 24 and 25.
 Free.

 Holiday Magic Lights at Brookfield Zoo